sumedhmohile/GeoTaggrAPI/Readme.md

 #GeoTaggrAPI

-GeoTaggrAPI is REST API backend for the GeoTaggr Android App.
+GeoTaggrAPI is a REST API backend for the GeoTaggr Android App.
 <br><br>
 Usage:
 <br>